manikant55511/JeeConclave/_portfolio/project1.md

   subtitle: Have you felt the following.
   thumbnail: assets/img/portfolio/01-thumbnail.jpg
 ---
+**Have you felt any of these and if you do then you need a mentorship.
+Book a free session today**.
-1. Measuring study time instead of the topic content covered and mastered.
+Measuring study time instead of the topic content covered and mastered.
-2. Felt lost and misguided.
+Felt lost and misguided.
-3. Working hard and not getting results
+Working hard and not getting results
-4. Have no focus and consistency.
+Have no focus and consistency.
-5. Neglecting weak topics .
+Neglecting weak topics .

 This is where mentorship comes into play.
 We don’t want you to get stuck just because no one was around to guide you.